How To Sell On Amazon Saudi Arabia – The Heart Of eCommerce In The Middle East

 Possible Expansion in Other Areas:

 Amazon will not rest just after claiming the throne for the #1 online marketplace in the Saudi Arabian Kingdom.
 Instead, they’ll try and explore other business models as well.
-Sources tell that In Future Amazon is also planning to launch its Prime Services in Saudi Arabia, just like they did in UAE.
+In addition, sources tell that in Future Amazon is also planning to launch its Prime Services in Saudi Arabia, just like they did in UAE.

-Selling on the Saudi eCommerce market is a great option for growth-minded online sellers.
+To sum up, selling on the Saudi eCommerce market is a great option for growth-minded online sellers.
 The region has shown some remarkable growth in the past few years and is expected to rise more and more in the coming days.
-As per Statista, the total e-commerce revenue across all product categories is expected to grow to US$ 9.41 billion by 2021.
+According to Statista, the total e-commerce revenue across all product categories is expected to grow to US$ 9.41 billion by 2021.
 Since the leading global online marketplace (Amazon) is available in the region along with the local leader (Souq) who have teamed up to bring out the best of both worlds.